eugenelipsky/url-shortener-live-coding-interview/README.md

 1.  **`encode(longUrl: string): string`**

-    Converts a long URL into a unique shortened version.
+    Converts a long URL into a unique shortened version(6-symbol alphanumeric slug).
 If the same URL is encoded multiple times, return the same short URL each time.

     ```ts
     shortener.encode("https://hello.com/something?is_new=true");